andrejobuljen/AIM_Week/README.md

 Zurich 12.05.2023.

-The aim of this project was to produce maps of total carbon stock in the forests of Zurich using LiDAR data, helping instituions to take actions to address climate crisis.
+The aim of this project was to produce maps of total carbon stock in the forests of Zurich using LiDAR data, helping institutions to take actions to address climate crisis.

 The project was proposed by the Department for Nature of Kanton Zurich as challenge during the [Academia Industry Modelling Week 2023](https://www.ics.uzh.ch/en/public/events/past/AIM-Week-2023.html]).